 – Charlene Nyantekyi, Club Wembley

 Known as the home ground for England’s National Football Team, Wembley Stadium also hosts the Emirates FA Cup Semifinals and Final, all Tottenham Hotspur home matches while the club’s new stadium is under construction, and the Carabao Cup Final.
-Additionally, it works hard during a variety of other uses, including boxing matches, concerts, and three NFL games in 2018.
+Additionally, it functions for a variety of other uses, including boxing matches, concerts, and three NFL games in 2018.

 “Those [guest] profiles are very different,” says Nyantekyi.
 “We slightly adapt the experience to reflect those profiles.
 With boxing for example, it’s a less formal crowd, so the level of service that’s required in the One Twenty is not as high as we would do for an England game.”